120 knitting stitch patterns

 For more advanced knitting stitch patterns, give our cables, lace and slip stitches a try.
 With pretty twists, airy openwork, and clever colour changes, there's something for everyone.
 Why not make a stitch sampler blanket to show off your new-found skills?

-Scroll down to see our entire library of 120 stitches.
-Simply click on the images and you'll be taken to the free knitting stitch patterns.
-You can put the textures you learn in this 120 knitting stitch patterns to good use in our how to make a twiddlemuff article.
+Scroll down to see our entire library of over 130 knitting stitches.
+Simply click on the images and you'll be taken to the free patterns.

-In our knitting stitch patterns collection you will find:
+In our knitting stitches collection you will find:

 Garter stitch